stratomercata/stratomercata-website/source/_videos/institutions-want-tokens-how-is-ethereum-keeping-up.md

 [[35:03]](https://www.youtube.com/watch?v=CNavXFv3ats&t=2103s) **Bob:**
 But how did the institutions feel about like, obviously as the head of the EA, and you feel strongly about Ethereum too, right?
 Like the Ethereum ecosystem broadly of L1 tokens.
 Like, how do they feel about that?

-Do they see any other, you know, like we know that Ripple has tried to attract that interest for a really long time.
+Do they see any other, you know, like we know that [Ripple](https://ripple.com/) has tried to attract that interest for a really long time.
 Like, are they kind of sold on Ethereum at this point, or are they looking, are they still kind of needing to be convinced?

 [[35:30]](https://www.youtube.com/watch?v=CNavXFv3ats&t=2130s) **Redwan:**
 Wow.
-I've heard like several executive at presentation at Sibos saying here, you know, like, Ethereum is the standard, you know, EVM is the standard.
+I've heard like several executive at presentation at [Sibos](https://www.sibos.com/) saying here, you know, like, Ethereum is the standard, you know, EVM is the standard.
 This is the ecosystem.

 Having said that, and as, you know, decision makers, they also want to make sure like they keep the door open and not being locked.
 So they move progressively.
-You know, 60% of the stablecoin issuance is on Ethereum.
+You know, 60% of the [stablecoin](https://en.wikipedia.org/wiki/Stablecoin) issuance is on Ethereum.

-I think probably 85 to 90% of all WAs, it's the same.
+I think probably 85 to 90% of all RWAs, it's the same.
 Some similar statistics about DeFi activities.
-That's, you know, like electric capital, like you can see a graph like three times more like that.
+That's, you know, like [Electric Capital](https://www.electriccapital.com), like you can see a graph like three times more like that.

 And then the other ecosystem in terms of like builders and everything.
 So that's the most radiant and advanced, you know, ecosystem in terms of research on every, every facet.
 And so that's, they know, they recognize.

-But it doesn't mean that we need to keep educating, to keep like, you know, working with the EF for instance, like they've been incredible work for the last few months of really like packaging the message in a better way that can be more digestible.
+But it doesn't mean that we need to keep educating, to keep like, you know, working with the [EF](https://ethereum.foundation) for instance, like they've been incredible work for the last few months of really like packaging the message in a better way that can be more digestible.
 But there's more like some work for instance, like, you know, like the protocol team, they're already addressing so many of the fear, like can have some different like, you know, digital asset manager in financial institution.
 But how we bring that message to the right people, package it in a way that it's easy to understand.

 That's some of the work that is being done as we speak.
 And that's gonna really help, you know, continuing solidifying, you know, like that dominance position.
 But to also answer your question, like some of those institutions, they say, hey, we wanna be multi-chain.